wp-plugins/lastfm-records/readme.txt

 Donate link: http://amzn.com/w/2XZPC0CD6SILM
 Tags: lastfm, last.fm, cd, cover, cd cover, plugin, widget, music, image, images, sidebar Requires at least: 3.0
-Tested up to: 4.1
+Tested up to: 4.1.1
-Stable tag: 1.7.7
+Stable tag: 1.7.8

-This plugin shows cd covers for cds your listened to, according to last.fm.
+Last.Fm Records shows cd covers for cds your listened to, according to last.fm.
 It can show covers in a page or post, and you can add it as a widget.

 == Description ==